apache/skywalking-python/docs/en/contribution/How-to-release.md

     On behalf of the SkyWalking Team, I’m glad to announce that SkyWalking Python $VERSION is now released.

-    SkyWalking Python: The Python Agent for Apache SkyWalking, which provides the native tracing abilities for Python project.
+    SkyWalking Python: The Python Agent for Apache SkyWalking provides the native tracing/metrics/logging abilities for Python projects.

     SkyWalking: APM (application performance monitor) tool for distributed systems, especially designed for microservices, cloud native and container-based (Docker, Kubernetes, Mesos) architectures.